kitft/funsearch/README.md

 ## Features

 ### Modified to support non-priority-function program search
-- Search for any type signature, not just priority functions
+- Search for any type signature, not just priority functions.
+E.g., searching for a bool-valued `is_member` function, or a matrix multiplication algorithm.
 - Runs on multiple inputs at once (e.g. n=8,9,10 for cap sets)

 ### Integration with Weights & Biases